As of: February 15, 2017

 We have also discussed the types of stories we prefer in an interview with D.L.
 Snell's Market Scoops.
 We are not currently accepting reprints.

-We are temporarily closed for submissions.
+We are currently open for submissions.
 Please see the main page for upcoming themes and deadlines.

 Stories should be submitted in either Microsoft Word (using double spacing), RTF, or plain text.
 They should be between 1,500 and 3,000 words.
 Flash humor pieces (Grins and Gurgles) should be short, around 600 words.